-As energy efficiency is an eligible activity under the Australian Government's Emissions Reduction Fund, the continued operation of state-based schemes may duplicate rather than complement the objectives of this fund.
+As energy efficiency is an eligible activity under the Australian Government's Emissions Reduction Fund,1 the continued operation of state-based schemes may duplicate rather than complement the objectives of this fund.
 If this is the case, duplicative components of state-based schemes could be wound up and any residual functions that are complementary could be transitioned to a national scheme.
-Clear transition arrangements would need to be put in place to maintain certainty for businesses investing in state-based energy efficiency schemes.
+This recommendation received support from submissions to our draft report.2 Clear transition arrangements would need to be put in place to maintain certainty for businesses investing in state-based energy efficiency schemes.